seyhajin/monkey2/modules/monkey/newdocs/language/pointers.md

 Try not to use pointers unless absolutely necessary.
 It can lead to bugs if the pointed address is not kept "alive".
 Pointers to globals are safe, for example.
 You must have access to the memory you're trying to reach or you'll have a (fatal) memory access violation.

-A pointer can point to any kind of type, even garbage collected types.
-This can lead to bad things too as the garbage collector is not 'aware' of pointers.
+A pointer should not point to a class instance.
+To get a pointer to your class object, you'll have to cast it to `Void Ptr`.
+See example below.

 @#### Declarations